GitLamine/rando13/README.md

 # Installation
 Clone this repository to your local machine.
 Ensure that the mentioned prerequisites are installed and configured.
-Set up your Laravel environment following the usual steps.
 Run migrations to create the necessary database and tables.
 Launch the application using Laragon or any other compatible local server.